Medically reviewed by Drugs.com. Last updated on Oct 27, 2020.

 Silverseal Hydrogel: Hypersensitivity to nylon; use with cardiac defibrillators

-Acticoat Flex: Apply directly to wound, keep dressing moist and secure with appropriate secondary dressing.
-If wound is dry or there is minimal exudate, moisten dressing with drinking water prior to application.
+Acticoat Flex: Apply directly to wound.
 Acticoat Flex 3 may be left in place for up to 3 days; Acticoat Flex 7 may be left in place for up to 7 days.

 Acticoat Moisture Control, Acticoat Site, Acticoat Surgical: Apply directly to wound.
-Do not moisten dressing prior to application.
-Sterile water should be used if wound needs cleaned prior to use.
 Change dressing as needed; may remain in place for up to 7 days.
-Acticoat Moisture Control and Acticoat Site may be secured with appropriate secondary dressing.

-Restore: Apply directly to wound and cover with a nonocclusive dressing; change as needed.
+Restore: Apply directly to wound; change as needed.

-SilvrSTAT: Apply directly to wound and cover with conventional dressing; change every 24 to 72 hours or as needed.
+SilvrSTAT: Apply directly to wound; change every 24 to 72 hours or as needed.

-RevitaDERM: Apply 1/8 inch to 1/4 inch thick layer to wound and cover with dressing.
-Change as needed to keep the wound moist.
+RevitaDERM, SilvaSorb, Solox: Apply 1/8 inch to 1/4 inch thick layer to wound.
+Repeat as needed to keep the wound moist.

 Refer to adult dosing.

 Dressings should be applied to clean wounds.
-Refer to manufacturer labeling for recommendations on appropriate secondary dressings.
+Refer to manufacturer labeling for recommendations on need for moistening dressing prior to application and selection of appropriate secondary dressings.
 Prior to removal, dressings that have adhered to the wound surface may first be saturated with sterile normal saline or sterile water; gently remove once dressing has softened.